decretist/Gratian/papers/Rem_Non_Novam/main.md

 on the far right, and in fact the samples from the first-recension _dicta_ (but not from the second-recension _dicta_) tend to spread out to the right.
 Note also that "_in_", the most common word in the samples, is actually pretty close to the middle.
-So, it’s not so much that the second-recension _dicta_ have more occurrences of "_in_", it's that the first-recension _dicta_ have fewer.
+So, it's not so much that the second-recension _dicta_ have more occurrences of "_in_", it's that the first-recension _dicta_ have fewer.